AbhijeetParashar/fullthrottle-assignment/README.md

 This will install all the necesary dependency.

 2. ### `npm start`
-This will install all the necesary dependency.
+This will start the application in localhost 3000 browser.